Frequently Asked Questions

 I'm getting a U0100 error code after flashing with the Fuelpak FP3, is this normal?

-Yes, the U0100 trouble code is a historical code that occurs when flashing the ECM.
+Yes, the U0100 trouble code is a historic trouble code that occurs when flashing the ECM.
 You may have one or several after flashing, which is completely normal and will not trigger a check engine light.
 You can periodically clear these codes out through the FP3 app if they occur.

 Does the Fuelpak FP3 have to stay plugged into the motorcycle or can it be taken off?

 The Fuelpak FP3 may be removed from the motorcycle once the map has been flashed to the ECM.
-For Live Sensor Data and Diagnostic Code reading or any other map editing or viewing the Fuelpak FP3 must be plugged in.
+For Live Sensor Data and Diagnostic Code reading, or any other map editing or viewing, the Fuelpak FP3 must be plugged in, and your smartphone connected by Bluetooth.